• Skip to primary navigation

 4. avoid making a mega batch of flour mix that you may or may not like

 • Sorghum flour makes up the majority of this recipe.
-In addition to sorghum flour's health benefits listed above, it boasts a mild, nutty flavor that reminds me of Cream of Wheat.
+It boasts a mild, nutty flavor that reminds me of Cream of Wheat.

 • Sweet rice flour a.k.a. glutinous rice flour is made from a sticky type of rice and helps these pancakes hold together without any additional starches or gums.

 • Maple syrup sweetens these pancakes, making the recipe free of refined sugar.
-You can also use sorghum syrup if you happen to have any on-hand for some double sorghum action.
+Feel free to use other sweeteners such as honey or coconut sugar if you prefer.

-• Egg adds proteins that help fluff up the batter as the pancakes cook and create structure.
+• Eggs help fluff up the batter as the pancakes cook and create structure.
+For egg-free, I've tested these with with aquafaba (chickpea liquid) and Just Egg and both work beautifully.

 Thick batter for Gluten-Free Pancake Recipe